wardvisual/blogger-yarn/README.md

   <h3 align="center">Blogger Yarn?</h3>

-  <p align="center"> A blog web application utilizing NestJS and Angular.
-This web app allows users to create and manage blog posts.
-NestJs is a framework that helps to structure and organize code, while Angular provides the user interface. </p>
+  <p align="center"> A web application that enables users to create and manage blog posts.
+This application provides a platform for users to share their thoughts and ideas with the world and also allows them to interact with other users who have similar interests.
+It utilizes NestJs and Angular. </p>
   <p>THIS PROJECT IS UNDER DEVELOPMENT.</p>
     <br />
     <br />